ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ---

-The Movie Database (TMDB) provide an API for film data, the data which can be downloaded from [here](https://www.kaggle.com/tmdb/tmdb-movie-metadata).
-I strove to find out whether, knowing only things I would know before a film was released, what the rating and revenue of the film would be.
+The Movie DB ([TMDB](https://www.themoviedb.org/)) provide an API for film data, the data which can be downloaded from [here](https://www.kaggle.com/tmdb/tmdb-movie-metadata).
+I strove to find out whether, **knowing only things I would know before a film was released**, what the rating and revenue of the film would be.
 What parameters best predict a good or top grossing film?
-Which _actors_ predict them?
+Which cast or actors predict them?

 Summary
 ------
 I trained a model on a randomized 90% of the movies, and then tested it on the remaining 10%.
 For these test movies:

 * **It was a simple challenge to get a very good prediction of film revenue**.
 R^2 = 0.77.
-In simple terms, this is not a perfect prediction, but very good.
-Certainly good enough for a cinema to decide ahead of time whether to show a film for an extended period of time, for instance.
+In laymans terms, knowing only facts about the film before release, the model can make a certifiably good prediction - enough for a cinema to decide ahead of time whether to show a film for an extended period of time, for instance.
 * **It was much more difficult to predict film rating**, but I could do a fair bit better than if I had just predicted an average rating for each movie, getting an R^2 of 0.53.
-* Film crew, while initially discarded, turned out to be the difference in a bad and a good film rating prediction.
-Crew members are more important to both the revenue prediction and rating predictio models than cast.
+* **Film crew** turned out to be the difference in a bad and a good film rating prediction, as well as the biggest difference between a well and poorly rated movie.
+Much more so than actors are.
 * I had some fun, too.
 Scroll down for a **list of actors most associated with high rated and top grossing films**.

 ![Revenue predictions](../images/insights/predicting_film_success_2019_08_05/revenue_predictions.png "Revenue predictions")